MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-spring-boot-to-azure-spring-apps.md

 ---
 title: Deploy Java Spring Boot apps to Azure Spring Apps
-description: Shows you how to deploy a Java Spring Boot web app with sign-in by Microsoft Entra account to Azure Spring Apps.
+description: Shows you how to deploy a Java Spring Boot app with sign-in by Microsoft Entra account to Azure Spring Apps.
 services: active-directory
 ms.date: 03/11/2024
 ms.service: active-directory